Persecution of Christians in the Eastern Bloc: Polish People's Republic

-Within a year, the independent trade union 'Solidarity' was formed, which was initially based on economic concerns, but it soon became deeply affiliated with the church.
+Within a year, the independent trade union Solidarity was formed.
+While initially based on economic concerns, it soon became deeply affiliated with the church.
 The Pope promoted Poland's cause as well as the cause of Christians behind the Iron Curtain on an international level, to the great discomfort of the communist governments in the Warsaw Pact.
-The church in Poland played a key role in the revolution against the regime in the 1980s and provided symbols (the Black Madonna, the suffering Christ, etc.) that gave spiritual depth to the struggle against Communism.
-It also provided spiritual and material comfort to striking workers, and acted as a mediator between the Solidarity movement and the government.
-It also held back the striking workers from excesses.
+The church in Poland played a key role in the revolution against the regime in the 1980s and provided symbols (the Black Madonna, the suffering Christ, etc.) that gave spiritual depth to the struggle against communism.
+It also provided spiritual and material comfort to striking workers, and acted as a mediator between Solidarity and the government.

-In December 1981, martial law was imposed on Poland.
+In December 1981, martial law was imposed throughout Poland.
 This caused great trouble for the church, and many were rounded up by the military.
-Cardinal Glemp initially seemed to justify its imposition as a lesser evil, but many in the church defended the people who were arrested.
+Cardinal Glemp initially seemed to justify its imposition as a lesser evil, but many in the church defended those who were arrested.

 The Polish Orthodox Church hierarchy, which had had their position in society strengthened since 1945, spoke out against the Solidarity movement.
 They refused to send delegates to meetings about human rights issues.
-Some exceptions occurred, such as Fr Piotr Poplawski, an Orthodox priest openly sympathetic to Solidarity who "killed himself" in 1985; several doctors asked to confirm his suicide refused to certify this as the cause of death.
-A Roman Catholic priest named Jerzy Popiełuszko had been murdered by the police the previous year, and the doctor who performed his autopsy was brought in and also confirmed that Fr Piotr had committed suicide.
+Some exceptions occurred, such as Father Piotr Poplawski, an Orthodox priest openly sympathetic to Solidarity who died in 1985; his death was officially listed as a suicide, although such a claim was disputed by the doctors responsible for his autopsy.

 Communist authorities blamed nationalist Catholics for fanning strife between Catholic and Orthodox populations.

-In the Gdansk accords, the church was given permission to perform radio broadcasts.
+In the Gdańsk Agreement, an accord reached between the Polish government and striking shipyard workers, the church was given permission to perform radio broadcasts.
 As the 1980s progressed, the church became increasingly critical of the regime and in the last years of the decade it played a critical role in the transition to democracy.